 - breathe out for a slow count of eight, emptying from your belly right up through your lungs.

 Ditch the caffeine

 This is the hardest thing for me, but I need to keep telling myself that I don't need it!
 Caffeine raises your heart rate temporarily which can make you feel jittery and will only make you more stressed.
 If you are tired, you are tired and guzzling caffeine can't make you function more effectively.
 Try getting some sleep instead!
 Oh and substitute it with a decaffeinated herbal tea such as Pukka Tea - Love which is not only better for you, but tastes delicious!
 If you really miss that coffee taste, you can try brewing roasted dandelion tea instead.

 A long, deep sleep without interruption is ideal in getting the best out of your night's rest.
 A deep sleep gives your mind and body the opportunity to heal and to recharge, relieving you of tension and giving you a fresh perspective regardless of any stress the next day might throw at you.

 If you have trouble sleeping, try making a fuss about bedtime.
 No, I don't mean in the manner of a seven-year-old...
-I mean, have a warm bath with a calming essential oils like Mandarin or Bergamot.
-Make yourself a cup of warm milk and honey and turn off the TV.
+I mean, have a warm bath with some magnesium flakes or Epsom Salts, make yourself a cup herbal tea and turn off the TV.
 TV is stimulating and can lead to an over-stimulated brain at bed time, so try reading a book instead for an hour before bed.
 Burn some more relaxing essential oils while you're at it!
 You'll drift off into a peaceful and restful sleep feeling totally pampered.

 Keeping an agenda can help to alleviate stress as you'll be able to physically see how much time you devote to work and chores in comparison to how much time you dedicate to staying relaxed and mindful.